usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 described throughout the call control document called PPPP or Prose Per-Packet Priority that is taken into consideration at the application but is not propagated to the lower layers as specified because currently this feature is not supported by the ProSe model.
+On-network currently only supports pre-arranged group call, using an on-demand session, with automatic commencement.
+Also, elevated call types, such as 'Emergency,' and the use of Guaranteed Bit-Rate (GBR) bearers' are not modeled in on-network as this would require additional features in the LTE model.

 Usage
 =====